adasprilla/TouchPad-Gestures/README.md

 desktops, it is now the default configuration command for swipe up and down commands in `libinput-gestures.conf`.
 See the comments in that file about other options you can do with the `_internal` command.
-Unfortunately `_internal` does not currently work with Compiz for Ubuntu Unity desktop so also see the explicit example there for Unity.
+Unfortunately `_internal` does not work with Compiz for Ubuntu Unity desktop so also see the explicit example there for Unity.

 Of course, `xdotool` commands do work via XWayland for Xorg based apps